hamlet-io/docs/docs/getting-started/aws-serverless/build-app/build-locally.md

 ---
-sidebar_label: Build UI
+sidebar_label: Build Status UI
-title: Build the status UI
+title: Build the Status UI
 ---

 This guide works through the build and deployment of a React based UI for the API that we deployed in the [API deployment](../deploy-container/hamlet-hello-api.md).